tpo/little_shell_scripts/README.md

 	usage: whois_ip IP
 	       whois_ip --help

-	    will to a DNS lookup and a whois lookup on an IP and filter out the relevant fields.
-Used for as a help tool for manually dropping spammer IPs and networks into a firewall
+	    will do a DNS lookup and a whois lookup on an IP and filter out the relevant fields.
+Used as a help tool to manually drop spammer IPs and networks into a firewall
 ### window

 	usage: window (kill|sleep|wake|minimize|pid|pgid) ...